Are you just starting out as a coffee drinker, or do you simply not like the taste of very bitter coffee?

 Some coffee brands can be very expensive, which might become an issue if you drink a lot of coffee.

-This coffee is inexpensive but still has great taste.
+This coffee is affordable yet still boasts a great taste.

 Gevalia Special Reserve Ground Coffee